Filmfare Award for Best Comedian – Telugu

 The Filmfare Award for Best Comedian – Telugu was given by the Filmfare magazine as part of its annual Filmfare Awards South for Telugu films between 2002 and 2005.

 The award was introduced and first given at the 50th South Filmfare Awards in 2003, with Brahmanandam being the first recipient.
-This category has been retired from 2005.
-Here is a list of the award winners and the films for which they won.
+This category was discontinued after the 2005 edition of the awards.
+Here is a list of the award recipients and the films for which they won.